 California is one of the most recent states to begin licensing professional Counsellors.
 To practice as a licensed Counselor in California you must fulfill all of the requirements set out by the California Board of Behavioural Sciences to become a Licensed Professional Clinical Counselor.
 If you wish to practice as a School Counselor then you must become certified by the Commission on Teacher Credentialing.

-Once you have graduated from a Bachelors degree it is important to consider your further education options and make sure the course you choose fulfils the necessary requirements for licensure.
-For example, if you wish to work as a licensed School Counselor in California you need to enrol in a program that includes 48 semester hours and a practicum with school children.
-If however you are aiming to become a Licensed Professional Clinical Counselor then you need to complete a program then includes 60 semester hours of coursework.
+Once you have graduated from a Bachelors degree it is important to consider your further education options and make sure the course you choose fulfills the necessary requirements for licensure.
+For example, if you wish to work as a licensed School Counselor in California you need to enroll in a program that includes 48 semester hours and a practicum with school children.
+If however, you are aiming to become a Licensed Professional Clinical Counselor then you need to complete a program then includes 60 semester hours of coursework.

 Once you have passed the two above exams you can then go ahead and apply for licensure as a Licensed Professional Clinical Counselor in the state of California.